-The former is preferable for larger windows, whereas faux blinds are split into a number of blinds for one headrail as they tend to be a lot heavier.
-Moreover, real wood blinds are not meant for areas with higher humidity such as the bathroom or the kitchen, whereas faux wood blinds feature a PVC coating on them, which makes them suitable for handling higher humidity levels.
+Real wood blinds is preferable for larger windows, whereas faux blinds are split into a number of blinds for one headrail as they tend to be a lot heavier.
+On top of this, real wood blinds aren't meant for areas with higher humidity such as the bathroom or the kitchen, whereas faux wood blinds are more suitable for handling higher humidity levels.

-How to Measure For Blinds in an RV
+How to Measure For Blinds and Shades in an RV

-RV shades are a must-have for all recreational vehicle owners as they help provide you with both privacy and make your RV interior look put together.
+RV window shades and blinds are a must-have for all recreational vehicle owners as they help provide you with both privacy, and make your interior look complete.
 Now you must get the blinds or shades for your RV that fit the window perfectly.

 If you’re thinking of replacing the blinds that your RV already had, then you should know that there are many different options for you to consider.
 However, you must get the right measurements.